individuwill/mcast/README.md

 its associated options

 ### help
+Display help and usage message for the application

+    mcast help [command]

+Help for a specific subcommand can be shown by specifying the command you want help with.

 ### send
 Will send UDP traffic to an IP address, usually a multicast one.
 Will send continuously in a loop at specified interval until the program is terminated or max number of messages are sent.

+    mcast send [options...]

 The options are:
 * -group : IP destination address.
 Can use CIDR notation to send to multiple address